 How To Connect With Customers in Conversations

 Building rapport with customers extends far beyond the initial interaction.
 Every engagement with a customer is an opportunity to strengthen the business relationship and connect with them on a personal level.
+Getting CRM software can help you communicate better with your customers here is a comparison between a couple different software’s.
 Conveying a sense of authenticity is essential in building lasting relationships and trust with key stakeholders whether they are customers, coworkers, or vendors.
 Business communication consultants at Speakeasy recommend using these strategies when reaching out to new and existing customers.

 - Find commonality – when we interact with new people, we tend to gravitate toward those who share a common interest or who have some type of connection that we share or can relate to.
 To do this successfully, it will require you getting to know your customers, identifying their pain points and finding ways to highlight commonalities.
 In day-to-day conversation, this can be a quick conversation about common vacation plans, similar sports interests, or shared business objectives and goals.

 - Express understanding – to be authentic in communication situations, it is essential to convey a sense of understanding and listen to your audience.
 Consider their points of view, anticipate their reactions, and craft your words to appeal to the individual.
 Taking notes after each interaction with customers and team members is a great way to remind yourself of past conversations and use these notes as a springboard to start a new conversation.
 The quickest way to lose trust and diminish your credibility with a customer is by forgetting essential information or requests.
 If the customer has shared details about their business, communication preferences, or business expectations, then they are relying on you to remember them.